doda25-team16/operation/README.md

 1. Docker & Docker Compose: Must be installed and running on the host machine.

-2. Built Images: The following application images must be built and available in the local Docker registry:
+2. Built Images: The following application images must be built:

     - `sms-app` (from the `app` repository)